arkworks-rs/nonnative/README.md

 This library implements a field gadget for a prime field `Fp` over another prime field `Fq` where `p != q`.

-When writing constraint systems for pairing-based proofs, we are traditionally restricted to the native field (the scalar field of the pairing-friendly curve).
+When writing constraint systems for many cryptographic proofs, we are restricted to a native field (e.g., the scalar field of the pairing-friendly curve).
 This can be inconvenient; for example, the recursive composition of proofs via cycles of curves requires the verifier to compute over a non-native field.

 The library makes it possible to write computations over a non-native field in the same way one would write computations over the native field.
 This naturally introduces additional overhead, which we minimize using a variety of optimizations.

 ## Usage

-Because the non-native field implements the `FieldVar` trait in Arkworks, we can treat it like a native field variable (`FpVar`).
+Because the non-native field implements the `FieldVar` trait in arkworks, we can treat it like a native field variable (`FpVar`).

 We can do the standard field operations, such as `+`, `-`, and `*`.
 See the following example: